It is almost impossible to over-emphasise the leading role that Italy played in creating the civilization of the modern world.

 Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation; breakfasts; 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of two lecturers.

 Hotel Santa Maria Novella, Florence: a delightful 4-star hotel in a very central location.
-Hotel Commercianti, Bologna: a charming 4-star hotel in the heart of Bologna, rooms vary in size but are all classically furnished and comfortable.
-Single rooms throughout are doubles for sole use.
+Hotel Corona d’Oro, Bologna: an elegant 4-star hotel in the heart of Bologna.
+In Florence, single rooms are doubles for sole use.
+In Bologna, single rooms have a French bed.

 There is a lot of walking on this tour and it would not be suitable for anyone who has difficulties with everyday walking or stair-climbing.
 Average distance by coach per day: 57 miles.